Princeton-CDH/lenape-timetree/content/leaves/murder.md

 tags:
 - Native students
 - racial killing
-title: Murdered
+title: Murdere
 ---

-Chief White Eyes shot and killed by a white man, allegedly in self-defense.
+Chief White Eyes shot is and killed by a white man, allegedly in self-defense.